 So many hiking trails to choose from!
 Hudson Bay Mountain range to the west, or Babine Mountain range to the east, take your pick.
 No worries in the summer, you can hike early and often.
 In June there are over 17 hours of daylight.
 Even in early August, there are 15 hours of daylight, and the average high temperature is 23 C (73 F).
 Babine Mountains Provincial Park has many trails to select from.
 One hike is Hyland Pass which starts in Driftwood Canyon Provincial Park and then goes to the Babine Mountain Provincial Park.
 The best part is that it is only a 20-minute drive to the trailhead from Smithers.

 Are you a snow powder hound?
 The Smithers area is part of the North Powder Highway.
 You have Hudson Bay Mountain Resort which is the local ski hill just outside of town.
 Ski conditions are great!
 Temperatures generally stay below freezing, so the snow falls under cold conditions.
 That is the formula that gives you powder.
 The ski area has 50 years of serving the ski community of Smithers and is family business.
 Also, it is unique that Smithers was an established town well before the ski area was developed.
 That is not the case for many popular ski areas.

 Want backcountry skiing or snowboarding?
 You can go with a guide to the Hankin-Evelyn resort, which is a 30-minute drive from Smithers.
 The resort was built twelve years ago by Brian Hill and is still run by him.
 No lifts, so you will earn your turns and enjoy the warming huts to take a break.
 There are also overnight huts.

 Summer-fall-winter-spring - I will need to decide when to return since I know I will be returning!

 This is Part 2 of a three-part series.
-Read Part 1 here.
+Read Part 1 and Part 3 here.

 Editorial disclosure: travel and accommodations were generously provided.